open-contracting-extensions/european-union/docs/index.md

 * <span class="badge badge-warning">Attention</span> If there is a potential issue with the guidance, it is described briefly, and a link is provided to a GitHub issue to acknowledge or dismiss the potential issue.
 * <span class="badge badge-issue">Issue</span> If there is a reported issue with the guidance, it is described briefly, and a link is provided to the GitHub issue.

-When reading the guidance on this website, it may be useful to refer to the notice's [PDF file](https://simap.ted.europa.eu/standard-forms-for-public-procurement) (be sure to open the new, not old, form), to see whether the field is a check box, radio button, etc. and to its [XML file](https://github.com/open-contracting/european-union-support/tree/main/output/samples), to see the validation rules and other context.
+When reading the guidance on this website, it may be useful to refer to the notice's PDF file (linked from this website), to see whether the field is a check box, radio button, etc. and to its [XML file](https://github.com/open-contracting/european-union-support/tree/main/output/samples), to see the validation rules and other context.

 ### Understanding the concepts in the forms